Why Is My Dog Or Cat Vomiting?

 A common sign of elevated thyroid hormone levels in cats is vomission.
 The disease usually strikes middle-aged cats.
 These pets are thin and hyperactive.
 You can read more about hyperthyroidism in cats here.
 It is a very uncommon condition in dogs.

 Sudden or chronic inflammation of the pancreas often causes frequent vomiting.
 Dogs that develop this condition are usually middle-aged and often plump.
 Schnauzers and standard dachshunds seem particularly susceptible.
 Sometimes the attack seems to have been brought on by a recent fatty meal.
 When it occurs in cats it is usually part of the triad complex of pancreatic, liver and intestinal inflammation.
-You can read more about pancreatitis in dogs here and in cats here.
+You can read more about pancreatitis in dogs here and in your cat here.

 Middle and Inner Ear Infections